yifeichen2024/RoboMimic_Deploy/README.md

 3. Press the ​​Start​​ button to enter position control mode.
 4. Hold ​​R1 + A​​ to enter ​​LocoMode​​, then press BACKSPACE in the simulation to make the robot stand.
 Afterward, use the joystick to control walking.
 5. Hold ​​R1 + X​​ to enter ​​Dance​​ mode—the robot will perform the Charleston.
 In this mode:
-    - Press ​​L1​​ at any time to switch to damping protection mode.
+    - Press ​​Select​​ at any time to switch to damping protection mode.
     - Hold ​​R1 + A​​ to return to walking mode (not recommended).
-    - Press ​​Start​​ to return to position control mode (not recommended).
+    - Press ​​Start​​ to return to position control mode.

 6. The terminal will display a progress bar for the dance.
 After completion, press ​​R1 + A​​ to return to normal walking mode.
-7. In ​​LocoMode​​, pressing ​​R1 + Y​​ triggers a 720-degree spinning kick—​​use only in simulation​​.
+7. In ​​LocoMode​​, pressing ​​R1 + Y​​ triggers a Martial arts movement —​ ​use only in simulation​​.
+8. In ​​LocoMode​​, pressing ​​L1 + Y​​ triggers a Martial arts movement(Failed) —​ ​use only in simulation​​.
+9. In ​​LocoMode​​, pressing ​​R1 + B​ triggers a Kick movement(Failed) —​ ​use only in simulation​​.
 ---
 ## 4. Real Robot Operation Instructions